myreadings1/ECE211_Prog_III_25_26/C_Code_Questions.md

 ### Q1
-- A volume of 166 would give a weight of 331/166, or 1, while a volume of 167 would yield 332/166, or 2.
-Calculating the weight in this fashion gives us the following program.
+- Calculating the weight of a box gives us the following program.
 ```
-/* Computes the dimensional weight of a 12" x 10" x 8" box */
+/* Computes the dimensional weight of a box from input provided by the user */
 #include <stdio.h>
 int main(void)
 {
 int height, length, width, volume, weight;
-height = 8;
-length = 12;
-width = 10;
+printf("Enter height of box: ");
+scanf("%d", &height);
+printf("Enter length of box: ");
+scanf("%d", &length);
+printf("Enter width of box: ");
+scanf("%d", &width);
 volume = height * length * width;
 weight = (volume + 165) / 166;
-printf("Dimensions: %dx%dx%d\n", length, width, height);
 printf("Volume (cubic inches): %d\n", volume);
 printf("Dimensional weight (pounds): %d\n", weight);
 return 0;
 }
 ```
-- The output of the program is
+- The output of the program has the following appearance (input entered by the user is underlined):

 ```
-Dimensions: 12x10x8
+Enter height of box: 8
+Enter length of box: 12
+Enter width of box: 10
 Volume (cubic inches): 960
 Dimensional weight (pounds): 6
 ```